Why am I getting an error in my workflow step?

 Contact met branch criteria, continuing on the YES branch

 How do I avoid alert and errors in my workflow history?

 I'm testing my workflow and it's not enrolling contacts as expected - why?

-It's likely if you're testing your worklfow and it's not executing steps or enrolling contacts as you'd expect, that there's something in your settings causing this.
-Within your workflow, navigate to Settings on the left-hand side to check your settings.
+If you're testing your worklfow and it's not executing steps or enrolling contacts as you'd expect, then there's probably something in your settings causing this.
+Within your workflow, navigate to Settings to check your settings.